hyerim1212/fluid-mechanics-integral-to-differential/README.md

 ## Project Principles

 1. State the physical system before selecting an equation.
-2. List assumptions before simplifying the governing law.
+2. List the assumptions before simplifying the governing law.
 3. Derive the mathematical model before coding.
 4. Check units and force directions.
-5. Verify each function with a simple benchmark.
+5. Verify each function using a simple benchmark.
 6. Distinguish local quantities from cross-sectional averages.
 7. Separate reusable functions from demonstration notebooks.
 8. Record errors and corrections.